aidberto/kindleLyrics/README.md

 - KOReader's **SSH plugin enabled** (Settings → Network → SSH server).
 Port is `2222` by default.
 - The Kindle and your computer on the **same network**.

-> If you haven't jailbroken your Kindle yet, see [the MobileRead wiki](https://wiki.mobileread.com/wiki/Kindle_Hacks_Information) for device-specific guides.
+> If you haven't jailbroken your Kindle yet, see [the MobileRead wiki](https://wiki.mobileread.com/wiki/Kindle_Hacks_Information) for device specific guides.

 ### Computer side